-WebEx Controls and Etiquette Bottom center of your screen is where you will find the icons.
-If they disappear, click anywhere on the screen.
-Please keep microphone muted until invited to speak by one on the screen.

-- Prease keep microphone muted until invited to speak by WebEx Leader. - Please use "Chat" feature and select "everyone" if you desire to comment/ask a question and the "Participants" to see who is talking/commenting. - Reminder that you may have your video "on" that allows you and your actions to be visible to others on this WebEx. - > If you cannot hear please select Audio on the top left and adjust volume.
+- > Bottom center of your screen is where you will find the icons.
+If they disappear, click anywhere on the screen. - Please keep microphone muted until invited to speak by WebEx Leader. - Please use "Chat" feature and select "everyone" if you desire to comment/ask a question and the "Participants" to see who is talking/commenting. - Reminder that you may have your video "on" that allows you and your actions to be visible to others on this WebEx. - If you cannot hear please select Audio on the top left and adjust volume.